thinkshout/feeding-texas/_press/2014/11/Hunger-In-America-2014-Texas-Report.md

 ---
 layout: press
-title: Study: Millions of Texans Must Choose Between Food, Other Needs
+title: Study - Millions of Texans Must Choose Between Food, Other Needs
 pullquote: Our clients are facing chronic needs.
 To break this cycle, we must do more to address the causes of hunger.
 attribution: Celia Cole
-tweet: Study: Millions of Texans Must Choose Between Food, Other Needs
+tweet: Study - Millions of Texans Must Choose Between Food, Other Needs
 date: 2014-11-06
 categories:
   - Food Banks